 Once reliably secured you can butt up subsequent connecting sheets with jointing tape and sealing compound for as smooth a join as possible.

-Can plasterboard be used in buildings with existing lath and plaster?
+Can plasterboard be used in buildings with existing fibrous plaster and plasterboard?

-If you are fixing up an old house you can go right ahead and use plasterboard on top of existing lath and plaster.
+If you are fixing up an old house you can go right ahead and use plasterboard on top of existing fibrous plaster and plasterboard.
 This works especially well with ceilings.
-This is overboarding and is a common practice.
+This is over-boarding and is a common practice.
 Simply locate the joists and centre lines, making sure that your screws will be long enough to adequately penetrate the joists for proper securing.
-As long as you don’t forget accommodating wiring, overboarding is a much less messy and complex affair than ripping out the wall and starting over.
+As long as you don’t forget accommodating wiring, over-boarding is a much less messy and complex affair than ripping out the wall and starting over.

 Creating a winning paint job on plasterboard walls.

 The smooth surfaces and level finish of plasterboard lend itself to a fantastic finish to a painted room.
 You can technically paint bare drywall, but the finish is so much better when it has been properly prepared.
 Consider skimming your plasterboard with a thin layer of plaster to create a stronger, uniform and more hardwearing finish than the board alone, with greater resistance to those everyday knocks and dents.
 In addition, a primer will mean your final coats of paint are properly adherent and look they’re very best.